kryptokrona/kryptokrona-docs/api/wallet-rpc-api.md

 }
 ```

 `getTransactionHashes()` method returns an array of block and transaction hashes.
-Transaction consists of transfers.
+A transaction consists of transfers.
-Transfer is an amount-address pair.
+A transfer is an amount-address pair.
 There could be several transfers in a single transaction.

 **Input**